7eRoM/tutorials/Verifying Embedded PE Signature/README.md

 ## Verifying the Signature

-Let's gather our information in one place here:
+Let’s consolidate all information here:

 message: